Asymptotic Theory and Sequential Testing for Adaptive Bandits: Simulation Studies

 Ethics motivate allocating fewer observations to inferior arms, whereas inferential objectives favor allocations that preserve information for the target contrast (e.g., balanced sampling).
-This ethics-statistical efficiency tension is well recognized in response-adaptive and bandit-inspired trial designs; see, e.g., \citep{Armitage1963, villar2015}.
+This ethical–statistical efficiency trade-off is well documented in response adaptive and bandit trial designs (see, e.g., \citet{Armitage1963, villar2015}).
 To summarize this trade-off on a single scale, we propose the weighted loss index:

 where $\lambda>0$ encodes the relative emphasis placed on reducing inferior arm exposure versus reducing expected sample size.
-In Figure~\ref{figureloss}, UNB matches or yields smaller weighted loss $L_\lambda(\mathcal{A})$ than ER and UCB across varying $\Delta$ for $\lambda \in \{2, 5\}$.
+To evaluate how different allocation strategies balance this trade-off, we compare the weighted loss index of our proposed UNB with UCB and ER.
+In Figure~\ref{figureloss}, UNB matches or yields a smaller weighted loss $L_\lambda$ than ER and UCB across varying $\Delta$ for $\lambda \in \{2, 5\}$.
 Notably, the reduction in loss relative to ER is particularly pronounced under Exponential outcomes, reflecting a more effective trade-off between early stopping and inferior arm exposure.
-Baseline parameters under the null are $\mu_1=\mu_2=0.6$ for Bernoulli, and $\mu_1=\mu_2=10$ for both Poisson and Exponential outcomes.